File for less and get more.

-The ultimate tax question: what should I do if I owe more taxes to the IRS than I can afford?
+Ah, the ultimate tax question: What should you do if you owe more taxes to the Internal Revenue Service (IRS) than you can afford?

-Another way to determine if something is amiss is to compare this year’s return to your tax return from last year.
-If your tax situation has not changed drastically, but your tax bill has, that’s a red flag to find out why.
+Another way to determine if something is amiss is to compare your current year’s return to your prior year’s tax return.
+If your tax situation did not change drastically, but your IRS tax bill did, that’s a red flag, and you should stop and investigate the change.